Appendix U — SPSS Tutorial: Factorial ANOVA

 Within-Subjects Effect Mauchly’s W df p Greenhouse-Geisser ε Huynh-Feldt ε

-Interpretation: Mauchly’s test is not significant (p = .059), so the sphericity assumption is not violated.
-Use the Sphericity Assumed row in the next table.
+Interpretation: Mauchly’s test is significant (p < .001), indicating that the sphericity assumption is violated.
+The Greenhouse-Geisser epsilon (ε = .797) indicates a moderate violation; use the Greenhouse-Geisser row in the next table.

 Tests of Within-Subjects Effects